Q: What is the length of the M.S. in Analytics program?

 A: Yes.
 Starting in January of each year, we process applications on an ongoing basis.
 Some applicants are summarily denied.
 Some applications are placed on hold until the main March application deadline.
 Other applicants are interviewed and admitted to the program before the main March application deadline.
 In general, we advise prospective students who are highly motivated to join our program to apply as early as possible in the admissions cycle.

 A: Yes, the program welcomes international applicants.
 Approximately 21% of the 2014-2015 cohort is composed of international students.
-These international students will hail from India, China, France, and Turkey.
+These international students hail from India, China, France, and Turkey.

 Q: What is the minimum TOEFL score that you will accept?